Article at a Glance:

 - Coordination problems

-What Are the Risks of Drinking on Lithium?
+What Are the Risks of Drinking Alcohol on Lithium?

 The risks of drinking on lithium involve your health and your mental status.
 Besides the potential for worsened side effects when you combine lithium and alcohol, drinking may also exacerbate your bipolar disorder and can lead to dehydration.
 Dehydration, in turn, can cause your lithium levels to increase dangerously.